Camps Newfound/Owatonna, Inc. v. Town of Harrison

 Facts

-Camps Newfound/Owatonna, Inc. (camp) (plaintiff) is a Maine nonprofit corporation that operates a summer camp.
-The camp has not been profitable in recent years.
-Maine allows a tax exemption for nonprofit institutions incorporated in the state.
-However, nonprofit institutions that primarily benefit nonresidents only qualify for a limited tax benefit, if they do not charge more than $30 per person for their services.
-Ninety-five percent of the camp’s attendees are nonresidents of Maine.
-Since the camp charges $400 per week for its summer camp, it is not entitled to any tax exemption in Maine.
-The camp challenges Maine’s tax exemption on grounds that it discriminates against nonresidents in violation of the dormant Commerce Clause.
+Camps Newfound/Owatonna, Inc. (the camp) (plaintiff) was a Maine nonprofit corporation that operated a summer camp.
+The camp had not been profitable in recent years.
+Maine allowed a tax exemption for nonprofit institutions incorporated in the state.
+However, nonprofit institutions that primarily benefited nonresidents only qualified for a limited tax benefit, if they did not charge more than $30 per person for their services.
+Ninety-five percent of the camp’s attendees were nonresidents of Maine.
+Because the camp charged $400 per week for its summer camp, it was not entitled to any tax exemption in Maine.
+The camp challenged Maine’s tax exemption on the ground that it discriminated against nonresidents in violation of the Dormant Commerce Clause.

 Rule of Law